 2. Opening Conference.
-In conducting the opening conference the CSHO will follow the procedures outlined in the Inspection Procedure Chapter.
+In conducting the opening conference the CSHO will follow the procedures outlined in the Inspection Procedures chapter.
 Upon arrival at the construction site, the CSHO will contact the "prime" or general contractor's representative in charge of the job; usually, this will be the superintendent or project manager.
 The CSHO will advise this individual that the purpose of this visit is to make an inspection of the worksite in order to determine compliance with the requirements of the Act. - a.
 Focused Inspections.
-On a construction site, the CSHO will determine if there is project coordination by the general or "prime" contractor with an adequate and effective safety and health program and a designated, competent person responsible for implementing the program.
+On a construction site, all construction inspections start out as comprehensive in scope, but are candidates for focused inspections and the site must meet the requirements outlined in the most current revision of OPN 96 - Focused Inspections in Construction.
+The CSHO will determine if there is project coordination by the general or prime contractor with an adequate and effective safety and health program and a designated, competent person responsible for implementing the program.
 If any or all of these elements are not found, the CSHO will conduct a comprehensive inspection.
-If all these elements exist, the CSHO will conduct a focused inspection, concentrating on falls, electrical hazards, "caught-in" hazards and "struck-by" hazards as described in OPN 96. - b.
+If all these elements exist, the CSHO will conduct a focused inspection, concentrating on falls, electrical hazards, "caught-in" and "struck-by" hazards.
+If any or all of these elements are not found, the CSHO will conduct a comprehensive inspection. - b.
 Subcontractors.
 Normally, there will be several subcontractors at the site.
-In such cases, the individual in charge of the job will be asked to identify them and to provide the name of the individual in charge of each subcontractor's operations at the site. - c.
+A list of all subcontractors will be requested during the opening conference with the general contractor, prime contractor or other controlling entity.
+If the site qualifies for a focused inspection and no serious hazards are observed during the walkthrough, inspections will not be opened with subcontractors.
+If serious hazards are observed during the walkthrough the CSHO will hold an opening conference with the affected employer(s) or his representatives on the jobsite and may cite the affected subcontractor, and/or other employers, as per the multi-employer worksite policy.
+(See CPL 02-00-124). - c.
 Employee Representatives.
-Authorized representatives of employees for each contractor and subcontractor, if any, will be informed of the inspection and invited to an opening conference.
-That conference may be a joint conference with employers if both parties are in agreement. - d.
+Authorized representatives of employees for each contractor and subcontractor, if any, will be informed of the inspection and provided an opening conference.
+Based upon inspection circumstances the CSHO may hold individual conferences with the subcontractor and the employee representative or may hold a joint conference with employers if both parties are in agreement. - d.
 Closing Conference.
-The CSHO will advise all employers and employee representatives that a closing conference will be held with each of them following their respective portion of the inspection, and request that each of them arrange to have a representative available. - e.
-Responsibilities for Common Services.
-At the opening conference, or at some other suitable time during the inspection, the CSHO will ascertain who is responsible for providing such special services as common sanitation, eating facilities, first aid, etc., available to all employees on the worksite.
-Even though arrangements have been made for one subcontractor or for the general contractor to provide common services, each employer is responsible for his/her own employees in this regard.
-Any or all of the employers can be cited for lack of such services. - f.
-Complaints.
-If the inspection is being conducted as a result of a complaint, a copy of the complaint is to be furnished as follows:
+The CSHO will advise all employers and employee representatives that a closing conference will be held with each of them following their respective portion of the inspection, and request that each of them arrange to have a representative available.